SoftUni-Internal/interactive-content/EN/02-Rest-ServicesAnd-AJAX/04-GitHub-API.md

 In the fields for **Username** and **Password**, we need to enter our GitHub credentials.

-The last steps is to pass a JSON object to the body of the request.
+The last step is to pass a JSON object to the body of the request.

 [/slide]